pants64DS/Goop-Demo/README.md

 # Goop Demo

-This project will be a demo application that simulates a game mechanic involving opaque, paint-like liquid on a flat surface.
+A demo application that simulates a game mechanic involving opaque, paint-like liquid on a flat surface.

 ## Documentation
 * [Requirement Specification](doc/Requirement%20Specification.md)